-Link building in 2015 has gone way beyond article marketing and blogging.
+Link building has now gone way beyond article marketing and blogging.
 Think outside the box.
 For your incoming links to look natural, you have to provide value to readers.

 Instead, repackage the content in another form.
-For instance, you could turn an article into a SlideShare presentation or an ebook and distribute it to a new audience.
+For example, you could turn an article into a SlideShare presentation or an ebook and distribute it to a new audience.

 The chart below shows the increase in downloads when an article was repurposed into an ebook.

-You can make them better, and package them in a way that will appeal to your target audience.
-You know that most people prefer visual learning (infographics and videos), and others love to listen (hence podcasts).
+You can make them better and package them in a way that will appeal to your target audience.
+You know that most people prefer visual learning (infographics and videos) and that others love to listen (podcasts).

-The most effective formats for repurposed content into are shown below.
+The most effective formats for repurposing content into are shown below.
 These strategies have been endorsed by content marketing influencers, including Mark Schaefer, a social media author & consultant.